 • Training delivered: Effective supervisory skills, grievance avoidance, performance management, employee involvement, and continuous improvement principles.

 • Developed departmental safety teams and introduced restricted duty guidelines.
 Lost time accidents and workdays decreased by 40% and 60% respectively.

 Investigated/resolved employee grievances, handled hourly and administrative recruitment, led plant safety team, and administered internal job bidding and shift transfers.

 • Successfully defended against three Equal Employment Opportunity Commission (EEOC) associate discrimination charges related to Americans with Disabilities Act (ADA).

-• Reduced grievances from 170 to 35 in a 3 year period through pro-active training of Supervisors and collaborating with union leadership.
+• Reduced grievances by 50% through pro-active training of Supervisors and collaborating with union leadership.

 Bachelor of Arts in Business and Psychology